StrangeBeeCorp/docs/docs/includes/reports-variables.md

 !!! note "Available variables"
     You can insert variables into certain fields and widgets such as the header, footer, and text widget by selecting **Add variable**.
+TheHive variables use [Mustache syntax](https://mustache.github.io/){target=_blank}, extended with Handlebars helpers.